Blog posts from our network of grassroots activists and research academics

 The police must better understand honour-based violence, forced marriage and female genital mutilation in order to provide victims with the best possible service and encourage those affected to come forward, a report from Her Majesty’s Inspectorate of Constabulary (HMIC) found today.

-The Dahlia Project is a specialist service for women who have undergone female genital mutilation (FGM).
+The Dahlia Project is a specialist service for women who have undergone FGM.
 The Project aims to provide a safe space for women and girls to unpack the effects of FGM.
 It offers a support group or one to one counselling for survivors of FGM, ensuring a safe and non-judgemental environment for all women.
-If the project cannot offer adequate support for particular queries and issues, they will direct survivors to a more appropriate service.

 Last night the 28 Too Many team were delighted to attend the gala premiere of WARRIORS, a documentary that follows the progress of the Maasai Cricket Warriors, our partners in an anti-FGM programme in Kenya.